gpb01/wdt_samd21/ReadMe.md

 ##### wdt_disable( )

-Disable the WDT until it is reactivated again with a wdt_init( ).
+Disable the WDT until it is reactivated again with a wdt_reEnable( ).

 Example: